 The energy sources used by illycaffè are electricity and methane, and for its company cars, gasoline and diesel fuel.
-In 2012, changes were made to several lines of production and the number of employees working at the Trieste facilities (those to which the data in this section refer) increased by 4.48% compared to the previous year.
-Thanks to efforts to improve efficiency and reduce waste (building automation, domotics, heat recovery unit, low-energy light bulbs) the company reduced consumption from the main sources.
+In 2013 new production lines have been installed and new products have been introduced.
+Efficiency and a more functional use of the available energies have been implemented (building automation, heat recycling, cooling system fed from heat recycling).
+Even increasing the total of finished products, the total efficiency indicator MJ/finished product has further improved.
 The energy management system of illycaffè in Italy is coordinated and monitored by an internal energy managers: this figure has been prepared voluntarily by the company.

-With regards to electricity, total consumption in 2012 amounted to 37,861,516.8 MJ at the Via Flavia, Via Malaspina and Via Caboto facilities (Source: GRI 3.1 indicator EN3, 1Kwh=0.0036GJ).
+With regards to electricity, in 2013 a total consumption of 38.854.800 MJ (+2,6% compared to 2012) was recorded at the Via Flavia, Via Malaspina and Via Caboto facilities (Source: GRI 3.1 indicator EN3, 1Kwh=0.0036GJ).

 Methane is used predominantly during roasting (91% of the total), with the rest used for heating and for producing hot water.
-Consumption in 2012 amounted to 54,521,585.31 MJ (source as above) at the Via Flavia and Via Caboto facilities (methane is not used at the Via Malaspina logistics hub).
+Consumption in 2013 amounted to 55.344.423 MJ (+1,5% compared to 2012- source: as above) at the Via Flavia and Via Caboto facilities (methane is not used at the Via Malaspina logistics hub).
 The only consumption for the production of thermal energy is functional for non-working days in the roasting plant on weekend and holidays.
-As of 31.12.2012, emissions amounting to 369 tonnes of CO2 equivalent were prevented.